(post updated July 2022)

-The most popular type of barrels used for shipping are made of plastic and are often recycled, after being used to transport raw materials of some kind in their earlier life.
+The most popular type of barrels used for shipping are made of plastic and are often recycled, after being used to transport raw materials of some kind in their previous life.

-The plastic barrels aren’t always blue, but it is a very popular colour!
+The plastic barrels aren’t always blue, but it is a very popular color!

-Check the inside of the barrel for cleanliness and aroma, as some have an over-powering smell that may affect the taste of any food items you may wish to pack inside afterwards.
+Check the inside of the barrel for cleanliness and aroma, as some have an over-powering smell that may affect the taste of any food items you may wish to pack inside afterward.

 If in doubt just leave the cover off for a day or two prior to packing, so that it can air out a bit.

-The barrels with the metal covers have the larger diameter, but the covers have a tendency to get bent at the edges making them harder to open and close after a time.
+The barrels with the metal covers have a larger diameter, but the covers have a tendency to get bent at the edges making them harder to open and close after a time.